Happy New Year!

 What does “ideal” look like?
 So often we have feelings of discontent because we know something isn’t ideal but we have no vision of what ideal is.
 That’s NOT good!
 When the gap exists between where you are and where you want to be it’s really important that you have some vision of ideal for what you want really looks like — whether that’s relationship, financial or health-based.
 And ideally you won’t just have “some vision” as I just said — you’ll have a clear vision with specifics.

 Goals, in general, should be S-M-A-R-T

 – Time sensitive (deadline)

-“I want to eat more vegetables in 2017.”
+“I want to eat more vegetables this year.”
 Not so good

 “I will eat one three cups of veggies a day five days a week.”
 Good!